What Are The 7 Pillars Of Mindfulness?

 • Letting go of regrets about past experiences or worries about future events.

-• Releasing expectations of ourselves or others.
+• Releasing expectations of yourself or others.

 Benefits of Letting Go in Mindfulness